adintegra/rag-for-disease-outbreaks/README.md

 ```sh
 python create_db.py
 ```

+### LangChain

+This code uses [LangChain](https://python.langchain.com/docs/introduction/) to abstract away some of the lower-level interactions with our LLMs and data.

 At the time of writing (Jan 2025) LangChain is quite far behind in the version of pgvector it supports (v0.2.5 – current version is v0.3.6).
 There is an open [PR](https://github.com/langchain-ai/langchain-postgres/pull/147) for supporting the new features (especially support for the sparse vector type `halfvec`).
 This version of the code can be installed directly from GitHub: